shidhu40/react-app/README.md

 Create react application
 ### npx create-react-app react-app

 The npm start command is used to run the "start" script defined in a project's package.json file.
 It is commonly employed to start Node.js applications or development servers.
+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
 ### `npm start`

 The npm test command is used to execute the test script defined in the scripts section of your package.json file.
 It is a shorthand for running npm run test.